 If I earn credits from AP/IB scores, what course level should I select?

 Earning a high AP/IB score demonstrates your mastery of introductory-level college material in that field.
 Therefore, a high score typically means you are qualified to take a higher-level course in the subject at JHU.
 Having AP/IB credits may allow space in your first-semester schedule to take a course that others would take later.
-Read the Advanced Placement Equivalency Guide for more information.
-If you still have questions, contact an advisor by email or phone.
+Refer to the catalogue for more information.
+After reading the catalogue if you still have questions, contact your advisor by email.

 How can I get AP/IB credit to appear on my JHU transcript?

-- Check the Advanced Placement Equivalency Guide to see if we award credit for the exams you took.
+- Check the catalogue to see if we award credit for the exams you took.

 - Obtain your College Board account name and AP number or AP student ID.
 Have College Board send a score report to JHU.
 You can make this request online.
 There is a fee.
 All scores for all AP tests taken in the past four years will be sent.